GRIDAPPSD/CIMHub/docs/Tutorial.rst

     to be all constant power.
 (Use the ``-i`` and ``-z`` options to have constant current and constant impedance components of the load.)
   - **skip_gld** specify as ``True`` when you know that GridLAB-D won't support this test case.
-    (Not used in this tutorial.
+    (Not necessary in this tutorial.
 A typical use case is unsupported transformer connections, e.g., tertiary windings, open wye/open delta.
-The default value is ``false``)
+The default value is ``False``)
   - **check_branches** an array of branches in the model to compare power flows and line-to-line voltages.
     Each element contains: